What is a mobile home roof over?

 Roofing over your mobile home comes along with a number of benefits aside from aesthetic appeal.
 Adding that extra layer to your roof will help improve energy efficiency during both the winter and summer, and will help your roof better withstand the elements.
 This extra protection could also improve the resale value of your mobile home later on.

-There’s not one way to roof over your home.
+There’s not one way to do a mobile home roof.
 If you’ve done any research already, you’ve probably figured out that there are a lot of different materials used for roofing.
 Each comes with their own pros and cons.
 Read below for an outline of the three of the most popular materials used in a DIY mobile home roof over.

 Roofing over your mobile home with metal is a popular option for many reasons.
 One of the great advantages to working with metal is that you don’t have to remove any parts of the original roof before you install.
 (Just make sure all leaks and damage are repaired beforehand.)
 Many metal roof kits also have a warranty of 40-60 years, which eliminates any maintenance you’d have to complete on your end.